-The Class A shares have been approved for listing on the NYSE under the trading symbol "CPA."
+The Class A shares have been approved for listing on the NYSE under the trading symbol "CPA," subject to official notice of issuance.
 In order to meet one of the requirements for listing Copa Holdings' Class A shares on the NYSE, the underwriters have undertaken to sell lots of 100 or more Class A shares to a minimum of 2,000 beneficial holders.